GarrusNapp/Weather/README.md

 3. I can push a button to toggle between Fahrenheit and Celsius.
 4. I can check weather in a different city.

-Since API is over HTTP, https://cors-anywhere.herokuapp.com is used to sort that out.